RUSSIAN INTERPRETING GUIDE

 BACKGROUND INFORMATION IS IMPORTANT

-Good Russian interpreting comes from good preparation.
+Good interpreting comes from good preparation.
 As the interpretation is carried out in real time, there is no opportunity to go back and correct any errors.
 Background documents or speeches are used by the interpreter to study the terminology and to familiarise themselves with the subject matter.
 Even at the event when Russian interpreters stop to ask for clarifications, they are only trying to do their job well, so this is a sign of a good, competent interpreter.

 YOU NEED A BREAK, SO DOES THE INTERPRETER

-RUSSIAN INTERPRETING IS NOT RUSSIAN TRANSLATION
+INTERPRETING IS DIFFERENT FROM TRANSLATION

 Very often at the event it is necessary to read out a written document or quotation.
 When text is read aloud, it is particularly difficult to deal with.
 This is because the structure of written text is different from speech and it is packed with information.
 Moreover, when reading we normally speak faster, as no time is required for composing what we say.
 It is important to take that into account, pause more often and where possible provide a copy of the document to the interpreter.